Stackful Coroutines in WG21: A Case Study in Institutional Dynamics

 7. Great Founder Theory Analysis

-GFT describes how institutions become captured by interests that subvert their nominal purpose.
-WG21’s nominal purpose is to standardize facilities that benefit C++ users.
-The fiber saga suggests capture by vendor interests:
+GFT describes how institutions develop internal dynamics that can diverge from their stated purposes.
+WG21’s stated purpose is to standardize facilities that benefit C++ users.
+The fiber saga raises questions about alignment:

-C++ users would benefit from having both facilities available
+C++ users would benefit from having both stackless and stackful facilities available

-Boost historically served as C++’s “proving ground”—a founder-led institution that incubated standard library facilities.
-Boost.Context represents successful technical founding, but the standardization pipeline has broken:
+Boost historically served as C++’s “proving ground”—an institution that incubated standard library facilities.
+Boost.Context represents successful technical founding, but the standardization pipeline shows signs of strain:

 shared_ptr: Boost → C++11 ✓unique_ptr: Boost-inspired → C++11 ✓optional: Boost → C++17 ✓variant: Boost → C++17 ✓filesystem: Boost → C++17 ✓fiber_context: Boost → ??? ✗

-The pattern suggests that Boost’s power to drive standardization has decayed, replaced by direct corporate influence.
+The pattern suggests that Boost’s traditional role as a proving ground may be weakening relative to direct corporate influence.

 7.3 The Founder Gap

-The difference: Nishanov’s “borrowed power” from Microsoft was sufficient to advance through WG21.
-Kowalke’s borrowed power from Boost was not.
+The difference: Nishanov’s “borrowed power” from Microsoft proved sufficient to advance through WG21.
+Kowalke’s borrowed power from Boost did not.
+Understanding why may help design better processes.

 8. The Road Not Taken